thavasnippets/vectorSearch/README.md

+# What is Vector?
-Let's start from the basics
+Let's start from the basic

 **Vector:** Quantity with a _magnitude_ and a _direction_